Carbon-for-Developers/carbon-sdks/ruby/README.md

 Custom character upload limit for the user across a single upload.
 If set, then the user won't be able to sync more than this many characters in one upload.
 If not set, or if set to -1, then the user will have no limit.

+##### auto_sync_interval: `Integer`<a id="auto_sync_interval-integer"></a>
+The interval in hours at which the user's data sources should be synced.
+If not set or set to -1, the user will be synced at the organization level interval or default interval if that is also not set.
+Must be one of [3, 6, 12, 24]

 #### 🔄 Return<a id="🔄-return"></a>